ArduPilot/ardupilot_wiki/common/source/docs/common-flir-vue-pro.rst

 Testing
 -------

-- Power up the camera and flight controller in a location where the vehicle can get a GPS lock.
+- Power up the camera and autopilot in a location where the vehicle can get a GPS lock.
 - Connect with a ground station (like Mission Planner) and check that the vehicle appears on the map
-- If the serial connection between the flight controller and camera is working then shortly after the camera is powered on, it will begin sending heartbeats to the flight controller and ground station which, if using the Mission Planner, will make it appear as "CAMERA" in the top-right drop-down.
+- If the serial connection between the autopilot and camera is working then shortly after the camera is powered on, it will begin sending heartbeats to the autopilot and ground station which, if using the Mission Planner, will make it appear as "CAMERA" in the top-right drop-down.
 Selecting the CAMERA will not work though because the camera does not respond to requests for parameters

 .. image:: ../../../images/flir-vue-pro-mp.png
     :target: ../_images/flir-vue-pro-mp.png